abelardopardo/ontask_b/docs/Using/details.rst

   This validity is used when executing *action in* tasks.

 Clone
-  Clones the column in the workflow chaning its name adding the prefix *Copy of* to the name.
+  Clones the column in the workflow changing its name adding the prefix *Copy of* to the name.

 Delete